 Recently I added yet another theater to my growing catalogue of old school cinemas in Taiwan: the derelict Dong’an Grand Theater 東安大戲院 in East Tainan.
 This theater opened in 1969 and closed its doors not long after the turn of the millennium, another victim of changing consumer habits.
 I wasn’t able to find a way inside this theater so this post only features a handful of exterior shots and some links I chanced upon after conducting preliminary research.

-Kanziding Fish Market 崁仔頂漁市場 is supposedly the longest-running operation of its kind in northern Taiwan.
-Back in the Japanese colonial era the market was located along the banks of the Xuchuan River 旭川河 in Keelung 基隆, formerly a navigable channel running through the downtown core into the harbour.
-The name of the market is derived from a Taiwanese Hokkien term for the stone stairs that once lined the riverbank; Kanziding literally means “top of the stairs”.
+Kanzaiding Fish Market 崁仔頂漁市場 is supposedly the longest-running operation of its kind in northern Taiwan.
+Back in the Japanese colonial era the market was located along the banks of the Xuchuan River 旭川河 in Keelung, formerly a navigable canal running through the downtown core and emptying into the harbour.
+The name of the market is derived from a Taiwanese Hokkien term for the stone stairs that once lined the side of the canal; Kanzaiding literally means “top of the stairs”.
 The Japanese built a pier in the late 1920s, making it easy for fishermen to offload their catch next to the market, and convenient access to the railway network encouraged its growth.

-I moved to Changhua City 彰化市 in November 2014 to see what’s it like living in another traditional town in middle Taiwan.
-I had an interesting time staying in Tainan 台南 for three months so I figured why not give Changhua 彰化 a shot for the wintertime?
-While Changhua is nowhere near as lively and interesting as Taiwan’s old southern capital it is not without charm.
-Here I have gathered up some of the more representative images I have captured in my first two months of residency, mostly of the area immediately to the east of the train station, which also happens to be the oldest part of town.
+I moved to Changhua City in November 2014 to see what it’s like living in a traditional town in central Taiwan.
+I had an interesting time staying in Tainan for three months earlier that year so I figured why not give Changhua a shot for the wintertime?
+Changhua is nowhere near as lively and interesting as Taiwan’s old southern capital but it is not without charm.
+Here I have gathered up some of the more representative images I captured during my first two months of residency, mostly of the area immediately to the east of the train station, which also happens to be the oldest part of town.
+Explanations are given in the caption of each photo, where available.

 I spent a great deal of my time in Seoul wandering around after dark.
 Here are some of the images I captured in that time, invariably a mix of glowing neon lights and empty alleyways.